MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/index.md

 * Interactive user authentication with sign-in through the user interface.
 * User authentication with an Azure AD token issued for Azure Data Explorer.
-* User authentication with an Azure AD token issued for another resource.
-In this case, a trust relationship must exist between that resource and Azure Data Explorer.
+* User authentication with an Azure AD token issued for another resource that can be exchanged for an Azure Data Explorer token using On-behalf-of (OBO) authentication.

 ### Application authentication